St. Catharines Transit: History

 Local public transportation in the area originally consisted of horse drawn cars, subsequently upgraded to electric railway service.
 Niagara, St. Catharines and Toronto Railway Company, founded in 1898, was acquired by the Canadian Northern Railway in 1908 which became Canadian National Railways in 1918 and converted to bus operations after 1931.
 The portion of this system operating within the City of St. Catharines was transferred to the St. Catharines Transit Commission in 1961, which adopted the operating name of St. Catharines Transit in 1974.
-All St. Catharines Transit services and equipment were transfered to Niagara Region Transit in January of 2023 to create a single unified regional transit service that included Welland Transit and Niagara Falls Transit.
+All St. Catharines Transit services and equipment were transferred to Niagara Region Transit in January of 2023 to create a single unified regional transit service that included Welland Transit and Niagara Falls Transit.
 However, buses in the old St. Catharines Transit livery can continue to be seen as not all have been converted to the new livery.

 In 2022, the service began exploring an electrification of its existing diesel fleet.

 Former Services

 Regular routes

-The St. Catharines Transit Commission (SCT) operates most of their routes through Downtown St. Catharines, with routes meeting at the Downtown Bus Terminal.
+The St. Catharines Transit Commission (SCT) operated most of their routes through Downtown St. Catharines, with routes meeting at the Downtown Bus Terminal.
 Additional main transfer points also existed at The Pen Centre, Fairview Mall, Thorold Towpath Terminal, and at Brock University.

 The majority of the routes operated weekdays using one numbering scheme, while weekday evenings, Saturdays, Sundays and major holidays operated with a separate numbering scheme.

 Though it may appear confusing at first glance, many routes interlined, meaning that they continued to other routes once reaching their terminus.
 This occurs in at the bus terminal in Downtown St. Catharines, and at both northern and southern terminals.